Air-Frying: Is It As Healthy As You Think?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The main reason people love air-frying is that, compared with deep-frying, it significantly reduces overall calorie intake.
-In fact, most people reduce their calorie intake by 70 to 80 percent, on average, when using air fryers.
+In fact, Cucuzza says, most people reduce their calorie intake by 70 to 80%, on average, when using air fryers.